horizon-research/ism-algorithm/README.md

 This ISM algorithm is a plug-in supportive repository to accelerate a general stereo vision DNN using Invariant-based Stereo Matching for continuous stereo vision application from our paper, *ASV: Accelerated Stereo Vision System*.

-We provide some plug-in scripts for some popular stereo DNNs.
+We provide some plug-in scripts for several popular stereo DNNs.

 ## Plug-in scripts